198d/cv/index.rst

 * Led inital groundwork for internal CMS tool with *Flask* application providing *REST* API serving custom framework built around *BackboneJS* for managing client interactions and later moving to *ReactJS*.

-Call One
-^^^^^^^^
-:Position: Senior Software Engineer
-:Dates: August 2012 - September 2013
-:Location: Chicago, IL

-* Implemented best-practices around development, testing, deployment, provisioning, logging and process using tools such as *Nose*, *Django*, *Fabric*, *Puppet*, *git* and *Sentry*.
-* Partnered with members of staff to debug and solve issues with internal tooling and provided adhoc data reporting from several internal/external datastores (e.g. *PostgreSQL*, *MSSQL* and filesystems w/ legacy text database files).
-* Led design and implementation of ETL process around call-detail records using custom stream processing framework providing facilities for defining processing graphs while also ensuring individual components could be composed adhoc in the shell using pipes.

-Leapfrog Online
-^^^^^^^^^^^^^^^
-:Position: Software Engineer
-:Dates: December 2010 - April 2012
-:Location: Evanston, IL

-* Built backend platforms/frameworks in *Ruby* and *Python* for lead generation websites and worked with dedicated frontend teams to provide necessary data to fulfill design requirements.
-* Led the development and open-source release of library (based on *EventMachine*; called *RCelery*) that ported major pieces of the *Python* library *Celery* to *Ruby*.
-* Mentored embedded QA engineer on regular basis about software development best-practices as he built out integration test suite.

-Metromix
-^^^^^^^^
-:Position: Software Engineer
-:Dates: August 2008 - December 2010
-:Location: Chicago, IL

-* Full-stack developer on large, highly traficked *Ruby on Rails* application and worked daily with multitude of technologies (e.g. *MySQL*, *Memcache*, *Solr*, *jQuery*, *PrototypeJS*, *HTML*, *CSS*, and *Capitrano*).
-* Participated in *Scrum*/*Agile* project management system and utilized development methodologies such as *TDD* and  *pair-programming*.
-* Major contributor to *ETL* project that pulled data from several third-party *REST* APIs and utilized *CouchDB* as intermediate store for all stages of extraction and translation processes.

 Education
 ---------